Japan Diaries 4: Day 573

 Sunday: Flower Festival Road Trip Part 2

-It’s a cloudy morning and the weather forecast said that there would be a small chance of rain in the afternoon.
+It’s a cloudy morning, and the weather forecast says that there is a small chance of rain in the afternoon.
 With that said, we didn’t waste the opportunity to head out early for the second part of our Flower Festival Road Trip today.

 We set our alarms at 4:30 AM so that we can prepare breakfast to bring with us on this trip.
-What we have learned from our numerous road trips was that preparing our breakfast is economically wise as it lessens eating out or stopping at many convenience stores along the way.
+What we have learned from our numerous road trips is that preparing our breakfast is economically wise, as it lessens eating out or stopping at many convenience stores along the way.

 We left Rumoi at around 5:40 AM and reached the town of Takinoue (滝上町) at around 8:30 AM.
 Our first stop was the Shibazakura Takinoue Park to experience the Takinoue Shibazakura Festival 2023.
 However, before exploring the park, the first thing that we did was eat the breakfast that we prepared earlier today.